pcihon/site-policy/Policies/guide-to-submitting-a-dmca-counter-notice.md

 ***Your Counter Notice Will Be Published.***
 As noted in our [DMCA Takedown Policy](/articles/dmca-takedown-policy#d-transparency), **after redacting personal information,** we publish all complete and actionable counter notices at <https://github.com/github/dmca>.
 Please also note that, although we will only publicly publish redacted notices, we may provide a complete unredacted copy of any notices we receive directly to any party whose rights would be affected by it.
 If you are concerned about your privacy, you may have a lawyer or other legal representative file the counter notice on your behalf.

-***GitHub Isn't The Judge.***
-GitHub exercises little discretion in this process other than determining whether the notices meet the minimum requirements of the DMCA.
-It is up to the parties (and their lawyers) to evaluate the merit of their claims, bearing in mind that notices must be made under penalty of perjury.

 ***Additional Resources.***
 If you need additional help, there are many self-help resources online.
 Lumen has an informative set of guides on [copyright](https://www.lumendatabase.org/topics/5) and [DMCA safe harbor](https://www.lumendatabase.org/topics/14).
 If you are involved with an open-source project in need of legal advice, you can contact the [Software Freedom Law Center](https://www.softwarefreedom.org/about/contact/).
 And if you think you have a particularly challenging case, non-profit organizations such as the [Electronic Frontier Foundation](https://www.eff.org/pages/legal-assistance) may also be willing to help directly or refer you to a lawyer.